 Welcome!
 I’m a global historian and political theorist with a focus on the nineteenth-century Ottoman Empire and the history of liberal and Islamic political thought.
 This website offers an overview of my research, teaching, and things I’ve written.

-I received my Ph.D. in 2017 from the Department of Near Eastern Languages and Civilizations at the University of Chicago, and I’m currently an Early Career Fellow at Lichtenberg-Kolleg, the Göttingen Institute for Advanced Study in the Humanities and Social Sciences, where I’m a member of the research cluster on Human Rights, Constitutional Politics and Religious Diversity.
-My main project at the moment is a book manuscript entitled “The Assembly Hall of the World: Ottomanism and the Birth of Global Politics,” under advance contract with Princeton University Press.
+I received my Ph.D. in 2017 from the Department of Near Eastern Languages and Civilizations at the University of Chicago.
+I’m currently a Visiting Scholar at Columbia University, where my main project is a book manuscript entitled “The Assembly Hall of the World: Ottomanism and the Birth of Global Politics,” under advance contract with Princeton University Press.
 I’m also a review editor for H-Ideas, an open-access network for new scholarship in intellectual history.
+Previously, I was an Early Career Fellow at Lichtenberg-Kolleg, the Göttingen Institute for Advanced Study in the Humanities and Social Sciences, where I was a member of the research cluster on Human Rights, Constitutional Politics and Religious Diversity.

 Alongside my scholarly work, I have written about history, contemporary culture, pedagogy, and university life for n+1, The New Yorker, and Inside Higher Ed, among others.
 If you have questions or want to collaborate, please be in touch!
 I can be reached at elfenbein at uchicago dot edu.